 - 2 February 2018

 In recent months, awareness of the new General Data Protection Regulation (GDPR) has been steadily increasing within the veterinary industry.
-At Henry Schein Veterinary Solutions, we have been working for some time now on ensuring that we are doing everything we can to help practices comply.
+We have been working for some time now on ensuring that we are doing everything we can to help practices comply.
 This includes changes being made in RoboVet and Rapport, which you can find out more about below.

 GDPR comes into force on 25 May 2018 and applies to all organisations across Europe.
 Its purpose is to strengthen the rights of individuals, currently enshrined in the Data Protection Act (1998), and ensure that organisations protect and respect the personal information that they collect and store.
 It is enforced in the UK by the Information Commissioner’s Office (ICO) and will stand regardless of Brexit.